WardZid/SmartBuy/README.md

 SmartBuy also ranks order preperation priority using our own priority equation: P=(w+t)/t >> where (w) is the amount of time the order has been waiting and (t) is the exptected time needed to prepare the order. and that leaves P to be the final priority value of said order.

+*For Hebrew explanation please see the Algoritms png*

 #### This project is divided into 4 parts:
 1. The Management Desktop Application
 2. The Customer Android Application